sensorario/docker-elasticsearch/README.md

 Now start with CRUD operations

-## Create new index and properties mappging.
+## Create new index and properties mapping.

 ### Request